Maxwell Hairston: Professional career

 Hairston was selected by the Buffalo Bills in the first round with the 30th overall pick in the 2025 NFL draft.
+On June 13, Hairston signed his rookie contract, a four-year contract worth $15.2 million, with a fifth-year option.
 Hairston suffered an LCL sprain in a pre-season practice, causing him to begin the regular season on injured reserve.